The Golden Bagel Award is an honor we bestow upon those who have made a significant contribution to our community.

 The Northern California Jewish Sports Hall of Fame selects Bagel Award recipients from a slate of nominees, the Board of Directors endorses the nominations.

-Your tax-deductible admission to the morning’s festivities helps support the Jewish Sports Hall of Fame of Northern California’s Student Scholarship Program.
+Your tax-deductible admission to the morning’s festivities helps support the Jewish Sports Hall of Fame of Northern California’s Student Scholarship Program and our our Concussion Prevention Outreach Initiative.

 PLEASE R.S.V.P.
 BY APRIL 13, 2018